European Institute of Innovation and Technology: EIT management team and executive directors

-The EIT plans to launch a new KIC for Water, Marine and Maritime Sectors and Ecosystems between 2026 and 2027 upon approval by the EU Parliament and the Council.

-Each KIC is set up as a legal entity and has an appointed CEO to run operations.
-The EIT gives KICs the autonomy to define their legal status, internal organisation, and working methods.
-This is to provide KICs with flexibility in the face of new challenges and changing environments.

-Participation and Funding
+Participation and funding

-The EIT is part of the Horizon Europe Framework Programme for Research and Innovation 2021-2027.
+The EIT is part of the Horizon Europe Framework Programme for Research and Innovation 2021–2027.
 At the start of 2021, it became part of Pillar 3 - Open Innovation of Horizon Europe.
 The Horizon Europe Regulation states that the KICs are institutionalised European Partnerships and, as such, they shall deliver clear impacts for the European Union and their citizens.

 The EIT Member State Representatives Group (MSRG)

-The new EIT Regulation and the EIT Strategic Innovation Agenda for 2021-2027 established the EIT Member State Representatives Group (MSRG).
+The new EIT Regulation and the EIT Strategic Innovation Agenda for 2021–2027 established the EIT Member State Representatives Group (MSRG).
 The MSRG advises the EIT Governing Board and the EIT Director on strategically important issues, such as the extension or termination of the EIT’s partnership agreements and the conclusion of a memorandum of cooperation with each KIC.
 It also facilitates interaction between EIT Community and national or regional activities, sharing information about potential national and regional co-financing.

 The MSRG is composed of a representative and a substitute from each EU Member State and each Associated Country to Horizon Europe.
 They are delegated at the invitation of the European Commission.
 Members come from ministries or national authorities responsible for the EIT and must demonstrate relevant knowledge and understanding of Horizon Europe, as well as national and EU-level innovation policies.

 The MSRG meets at least twice a year and is co-chaired by the EIT Director and a Representative nominated by the MSRG.
 Representatives of the European Commission (from DG EAC), the EIT Governing Board, and the CEOs of the KICs may be invited to attend the meetings to align better the work carried out by the group.

-Enlargement and the Regional Innovation Scheme (RIS)

-In 2014, the EIT introduced the Regional Innovation Scheme (EIT RIS) to provide more equal footing for countries and regions across Europe with “moderate” and “modest” innovation scores.
-Scores are defined by the European Innovation Scoreboard (EIS).
-The EIS compares performance indicators in EU countries and regional neighbours to summarise the relative strengths and weaknesses of their national innovation systems.
-The RIS scheme addresses the countries where local innovation communities have fewer or no partners and have limited or no participation in the activities of the EIT Community.

-The EIT RIS expanded EIT Community activities to more countries and regions.
-Between 2021 and 2024, the following EU Member States joined the EIT RIS: